Kevin & Judy King: Welcome to our home!

 So what did someone like me find to do in Shetland, you may wonder?
 Well, even then there were more than just sheep and ponies there.
 In fact, the Anderson High School in Shetland boasted far more computers than our local comprehensive in Surrey!
 I worked as a self-employed consultant, under the name of SANE Solutions, mostly on specialist programs for BP’s oil terminal at Sullom Voe (the largest in Europe); but I also designed and built web sites.

-Nowadays, I still undertake some paid website development and technical authoring: though I am now at last able to devote more time to non-commercial projects and writing about the hings that really matter to me.
-I currently have one published book, 'Transformed by Love, the Story of the Song of Solomon.'
+Nowadays, I am at last able to devote more time to non-commercial projects and writing about the things that really matter to me.
+I currently have one published book, ‘Transformed by Love, the Story of the Song of Solomon.’

 I like to travel – but not as a tourist.
 I would far rather rough it with the ordinary folk of a country than stay in a luxury hotel; and share in their daily lives than see the sights.
 Wildlife and nature excepted, that is.
 For years I wanted to be Curator of Reptiles at London Zoo; and I still like to take every opportunity I can to enjoy time in the wild.
 (Back to family photo)

-Judy and I married in 1972.
-She comes from Cheddar, in Somerset.
-We met in Manchester while she was training as a Speech Therapist: but she stopped working after our marriage.
-After leaving Shetland, she returned to Speech Therapy, working with children in mainstream schools until 2009.
+Judy comes from Cheddar, in Somerset.
+We met in Manchester while she was training as a Speech Therapist.
+When I got my degree we married and she stopped working; but after leaving Shetland, she returned to Speech Therapy, working with children in mainstream schools until 2009.
 Then, on retiring, she became a Teacher of English as a Foreign Language for a while.
 Nowadays she is too busy counselling and helping others to have time for much else.

 Her main recreations include botany, wildlife, walking and listening to music.
 (Back to family photo)